 Nebraska Wesleyan's membership in the GPAC will ceased after the 2015-2016 academic year.

-The GPAC sponsors 19 intercollegiate sports - nine for women and ten for men - and awards an All-Sports Trophy based on the final league standings and conference meet results at the end of each school year.
+The GPAC sponsors 21 intercollegiate sports - nine for women, ten for men and co-ed cheer & dance - and awards an All-Sports Trophy based on the final league standings and conference meet results at the end of each school year.
 Competitive Cheer and Dance is offered in the GPAC as an invitational sport (since 2013-2014).

 Since the 2005-2006 school year the GPAC has awarded the Christopherson All-Academic Award.
 The award is a traveling trophy to be presented annually to the GPAC institution with the best academic performance by its student-athletes in all sports.
 The award is named in honor of Dr. Myrvin Christopherson, former President of Dana College.
 Christopherson had served as the first chair of the GPAC Council of Presidents.
 Concordia is the most recent winner of the Christopherson All-Academic Award for their overall GPA in the 2013-2014 academic year.
 In conjuction with the Christipherson All-Academic Award annually the GPAC boasts more than 500 NAIA Scholar-Athletes.